Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

+Estimated in this way, the phase at the end of a period generally differs from $2\pi$: $\Phi_i^{(m)} = \lim\limits_{t\uparrow \tau_{i+1}} \vp^{(m)}(t) \neq 2\pi$.
+Thus, we additionally re-scale the phase with the factor $\Phi_i^{(m)}$ to ensure $\vp^{(m)}(\tau_{i+1})\equiv 2\pi$.
+As a result, the approximations gradually improve through iterations.
 Estimated phases at the end of periods $\Phi_i$ indicate how well our inference fits the observations, see error measure~\eqref{eq:Z_error}.
 For each iteration $(m)$ we can compute the error and monitor the convergence.
 For further details of the technique, we refer to Ref.~\cite{cestnik_rosenblum_2018}.